openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 - `streams_executor_config` - configuration of `ov::threading::IStreamsExecutor` to handle settings of multi-threaded context.
 - `performance_mode` - configuration of `ov::hint::PerformanceMode` to set the performance mode.
 - `disable_transformations` - allows to disable transformations which are applied in the process of model compilation.
+- `exclusive_async_requests` - allows to use exclusive task executor for asynchronous infer requests.

 ### Plugin Constructor